 After two decades of fighting and four failed peace talks, a ceasefire was declared in December 2001.
 However, hostilities remounted by 2005, and war broke out again.
 The government wanted a permanent solution to the LTTE problem.
 They decided to take the offensive.
 However, the government did not always opt for this tactic.
-To understand how it ended up at this point, we will examine it's response towards the LTTE during all its Eelam phases.
+To understand how it ended up at this point, we will examine it's response towards the LTTE during all its

+203 Eelam phases.
-Eelam War I (1983 - 1987)

-Eelam war I was the initial stage of conflict between the Sri Lankan government and Tamil militant groups.
-The war officially started on July 23, 1983 when the LTTE launched a full blown attack on the Sri Lankan army in Jaffna.
-The Sri Lankan army fought back and this fighting continued till 1985.
-During 1985, the government tried to initiate talks of peace with the LTTE but they proved futile, and the fighting resumed.
-Due to Indian intervention, the Sri Lankan government was asked to put a halt on the offensive.
+Eelam ??ar I (1983 ??ar I (-1987)) Eelam war I was the initial stage of conflict between the Sri Lankan 204 government and Tamil militant groups.
+The war officially started on July 23, 1983 when the LTTE launched a 205 full blown attack on the Sri Lankan army in Jaffna.
+The Sri Lankan army fought back and this fighting continued 206 till 1985.
+During 1985, the government tried to initiate talks of peace with the LTTE but they proved futile, and 207 the fighting resumed.
+Due to Indian intervention, the Sri Lankan government was asked to put a halt on the 208 offensive.
 India was supporting the LTTE at this point of time and was also responsible for shipping of materials.
-The Indian and Sri Lankan government convened to resolve this dispute.
-As a result of the negotiations, Sri Lankan troops withdrew from Jaffna and handed over the north of the country to Indian troops for peacekeeping.
-This brought an end to Eelam War I.
+209 The Indian and Sri Lankan government convened to resolve this dispute.
+As a result of the negotiations, Sri 210 Lankan troops withdrew from Jaffna and handed over the north of the country to Indian troops for peacekeeping.
+211 This brought an end to Eelam War I. 212

-Eelam War II (1990 - 1995)

-One of the indistinguishable characteristic of this phase was that it was incredibly brutal.
-In June 1990, the LTTE massacred 600 policemen after they had surrendered on promises of safe conduct.
+Eelam War ??I (1990 ??I (-1995)) One of the indistinguishable characteristic of this phase was that it was 213 incredibly brutal.
+In June 1990, the LTTE massacred 600 policemen after they had surrendered on promises of 214 safe conduct.
 The government retaliated by bombing LTTE targets in the area.
-They also began to train and arm Home Guard Muslims units.
-The largest battle of the war happened in the following year, June 1991, when the LTTE surrounded the army's Elephant Pass base which gave them access to the Jaffna Peninsula.
-Both sides faced a lot of casualties and death, till the government arrived with more troops.
-This Eelam Phase wasn't a victory for the government.
-The LTTE managed to take out the Sri Lankan President, Ranasinghe Premadasa in 1993.
+They also began to train and 215 arm Home Guard Muslims units.
+The largest battle of the war happened in the following year, June 1991, when 216 the LTTE surrounded the army's Elephant Pass base which gave them access to the Jaffna Peninsula.
+Both sides 217 faced a lot of casualties and death, till the government arrived with more troops.
+This Eelam Phase wasn't a 218 victory for the government.
+The LTTE managed to take out the Sri Lankan President, Ranasinghe Premadasa 219 in 1993.
 This, adding on to the various other soldier deaths deeply affected the morale of the Sri Lankan Army.
+220 tried for a cease fire which was violated by the LTTE.
+This led to the next phase of war, dubbed as Eelam War III.
+The new government then issued a "war for peace", determined to take control of the rebel Jaffna holdings.
+A lot of civilians were also caught in the crossfire during this phase.

-Eelam War III (1995 - 2002)
+221 6 Eelam War III (1995 -2002)